 Assembly Member for South Wales Central

-Shadow Cabinet Secretary for Housing, Heritage, Culture, and Media
+Shadow Minister for Housing, Heritage, Culture, and Media

 Born in Neath in 1962, David Melding CBE was educated at Dwr-y-Felin Comprehensive School, Neath; the University of Wales, Cardiff; and the College of William and Mary in Virginia, USA

 A proud Welshman, David has been a member of the Welsh Parliament since its inception in 1999, and a leading figure at the heart of the devolution process.

 Before his election to the National Assembly he was a member of the Conservative Research Department, manager of the Carers National Association in Wales and a former Deputy Director of the Welsh Centre for International Affairs.
 David boasts more than three decades of campaigning for the Welsh Conservative Party having also stood in the 1997 General Election in Cardiff Central.